How to use mutual action plans for sales success

 The framework of a successful mutual action plan can be used repeatedly, with changes made for specific use cases and segments.
 You can create separate templates based on the buying company size, industry, deal size, and other factors.
 It’s about taking your winning formula and applying it all over again to a new customer, with a few tweaks.

 A MAP may not always result in deal closure, but its probability of success is greater.
 Customers are three times more likely to buy a bigger deal with less regret when suppliers provide information perceived as helpful in advancing the purchase process.
+Outreach's data confirms this: opportunities with a dedicated mutual action plan within the Outreach platform are 26% more likely to close than those without one.

-Documentation of the Sales Process
+Documentation of the sales process

 Unfortunately for some teams, sales accrue without insight into the precise reasons that led to deal conversion.
 MAPs encourage documentation, which allows you to break down the sales process into discrete, actionable steps.